By Tracy Brighten

 The second rarest seabird in the UK, little terns face a bleak future without our help

-At a colony along Norfolk’s east coast where I’ve been helping as a volunteer, RSPB wardens are providing dedicated round-the-clock protection for these endangered beach-nesting birds.
-Their conservation work is part of the EU Life + Nature Little Tern Recovery Project involving eleven partner organisations, including the RSPB, Natural England, The National Trust, Cumbria Wildlife Trust and Lincolnshire Wildlife Trust.
+At a colony along Norfolk’s east coast where I’ve been helping as a volunteer, RSPB wardens are providing dedicated round-the-clock protection for endangered beach-nesting birds.
+The RSPB’s conservation work is part of the EU Life + Nature Little Tern Recovery Project involving eleven partner organisations, including the RSPB, Natural England, The National Trust, Cumbria Wildlife Trust and Lincolnshire Wildlife Trust.
 The recovery project has been crucial in monitoring, protecting, and increasing little tern populations across the UK.

 In late April to early May, little terns start arriving on UK shores to prospect for the best nesting sites.
 They spend the summer raising their young then make the journey back to West Africa with newly fledged chicks in August.

 Little terns set up colonies on beaches with a mix of shingle, pebble and sand, grassy vegetation, and nearby clear water with a supply of sprats, herring, sand eels, and crustaceans.
 The recovery project closely monitors twenty sites around the UK, collecting breeding, feeding, and population data, and keeping birds safe.
 Wardens and volunteers raise public awareness by talking to visitors and passersby about little terns and explaining why the colonies are fenced off until the birds leave.

 Predation, extreme weather, and human disturbance are major threats to little terns.